-- Subjects listed in the University Regulations, with the exception of the Optional Subjects, are offered in English. - · All subjects are offered in the semester, day and period which allow students to take full advantage of structured learning.
+- Subjects listed in the Graduate School of Asia Pacific Studies Graduate School Regulations, with the exception of the Optional Subjects, are offered in English. - All subjects are offered in the semester, day and period which allow students to take full advantage of structured learning.